sokolhessnerlab/sokolhessnerlab.github.io/index.md

    - `RCR for Social, Behavioral, Educational, and Humanities` (_RCR is short for Responsible Conduct of Research_).
    - `Research Conflict of Interest`.
    - ... and any others [required by the DU IRB](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements).
+4. Save PDFs of your 'completion reports', and send to Peter.

 If you have questions during the process, don't hesitate to ask!
-After you've completed everything, you must save PDFs of your 'completion reports'.
-Send these to Peter, and he will add you to the lab's IRB protocol, thereby certifying you to interact with human participants and their data.
+After you've completed everything, Peter will add you to the lab's IRB protocol, thereby certifying you to interact with human participants and their data.

 ## That's it!